chrchang/plink-ng/2.0/ReadMe.md

 * build_win/ contains a Makefile for producing static Windows builds.
 This requires MinGW[-w64] and zlib; a prebuilt OpenBLAS package from sourceforge.net/projects/openblas/files/ is also strongly recommended.
+* The LGPL3-licensed plink2_stats component may be of independent interest.
+It includes a function for computing the Fisher's exact test p-value in approximately O(sqrt(n)) time, as well as several log-p-value computations (Z-score/chi-square, T-test, F-test) that remain accurate well beyond the limits of most other statistical library functions.
+(No, you don't want to take a 10^{-1000000} p-value literally, but it can be useful to distinguish it from 10^{-325}.)
 * More documentation is at www.cog-genomics.org/plink/2.0/ .